The events culminating with a love bombing can leave one wondering.

 If you’ve ever seen the effects of one, the answer will be obvious.

 In a love bombing, someone is trying to curry favor with a target and the people in their circle.

-When the emotions, the lies, the manipulations (also known as “the bomb”) come to the surface, it doesn’t just injure one person.
+When the emotions, the lies, and the manipulations (also known as “the bomb”) come to the surface, it doesn’t just injure one person.
 It affects the whole group.

 Some members of the group are affected more than others, like in a regular bombing.

 Love bombing is an attempt to influence a single person by demonstrations of overwhelming attention and affection.
 The actions are aimed at one person, but others are affected as well.
 As a dysfunctional tactic favored by sociopaths and narcissists when in a family, worksite, or group of friends, the sociopath’s actions don’t affect only one person.
 They affect the entire group.

 You can spend a lot of time wondering why they do what they do.
 All that time may be fruitless in the end.

 It’s essential to remember sociopaths and narcissists can be male or female.
 Pop psychology usually focuses on male love bombers.
 You’ll never succeed in picking them out in a crowd.
 There’s no “one look” to them.

 In recent years, the terms sociopath and narcissist were abandoned by the mental health profession.
 The new preferred term is an antisocial personality disorder.
 These people are described as having a bundle of dark personality traits.
 An umbrella term may be preferred because long lists of terms can characterize both types of personalities.
 An individual will have some but not all of the characteristics on the list.

 No matter what you call them, the effect they have on others ends up being destructive.